lugrace/lugrace.github.io/README.md

 # lugrace.github.io
-You can contact me at 2018glu@tjhsst.edu if needed Currently a work in progress
+You can contact me at 2018glu@tjhsst.edu if needed
+A work in progress
+Made with HTML, CSS